 “We will work with the KFTC to address any questions they may have about our business,” – “Android is an open platform, and carrier and OEM partners are free to decide which applications and services to include on their Android phones.
 We do not require carriers or manufacturers to include Google Search or Google applications on Android-powered devices.”

-Its not the first time the Google Seoul office have been raided back in May by South Korean police investigated suspicions that Google’s mobile advertising unit AdMob, had illegally collected personal location data without permission.
+This is not the first time Google’s Seoul office has been raided.
+Back in May, South Korean police investigated suspicions that Google’s mobile advertising unit, AdMob, had illegally collected personal location data without permission.
+This earlier raid underscores the ongoing scrutiny Google faces in South Korea, not just for its search engine practices but also for its data collection methods.

 Latest Geeky Gadgets Deals